Ochilview Park

 Ochilview Park is a football stadium in Stenhousemuir in the Falkirk council area of Scotland.
-It is the home ground of Scottish League One club Stenhousemuir.
+It is the home ground of Scottish Championship club Stenhousemuir.
 The stadium has a capacity of with 626 seated.

 Ochilview was opened in 1890 and has been the home of Stenhousemuir since then.
 It has also temporarily hosted home games of other nearby clubs including Stirling Albion, Falkirk and East Stirlingshire.
 The record attendance of 12,525 was set during a Scottish Cup quarter final match between Stenhousemuir and East Fife on 11 March 1950.

 History

 Stenhousemuir F.C. was founded in 1884 following the breakaway from a local team called Heather Rangers.
 The club played at two other grounds, Tryst Park and Goschen Park, before moving to Ochilview in 1890.
 The name Ochilview derives from the nearby Ochil Hills which are visible from the stadium.
 In 1928 a new main stand was constructed with bench seating for 310 spectators.
 It was built to replace the previous stand which was gutted by a fire on 2 April that year.
 Club folklore has it that during the build it was discovered late into the project that the architect had omitted plans for access to the seating area which had to be quickly rectified; two external staircases were added later.